miriam-moztap/miriam-moztap/README.md

  <t----------------------------------------------------------------------------------------------------------------------------------------------------->

 Back-End developer with experience in creating APIs in Django Rest Framework with Python language.
 Experience with relational databases.
-Currently in training at Hackademy school.
+Currently in training at Hackademy school, https://hackwomen.dev/

  <t----------------------------------------------------------------------------------------------------------------------------------------------------->